Blueberry Pruning Guide

 | 'Burgundy' | Mid | 8–12 in; selected lowbush; burgundy fall color; ornamental edging; biennial mow |

-Expert Pruning's Seacoast three-variety recommendation: 'Patriot' (early) + 'Bluecrop' (mid) + 'Jersey' or 'Elliott' (late).
-This combination delivers six weeks of harvest, cross-pollinates heavily, performs reliably in Zone 6b coastal conditions, and is available at most regional nurseries.
-All three are vigorous, disease-resistant, and respond well to the annual pruning protocol.
-For smaller gardens or foundation plantings where 3-4 foot plants fit better, substitute half-high hybrids: 'Polaris' (early) + 'Chippewa' (mid) + 'Northland' (early-mid for extended season).
+Our Seacoast three variety recommendation runs 'Patriot' for early season, 'Bluecrop' for mid season, and 'Jersey' or 'Elliott' for late season.
+This combination delivers a full six weeks of harvest, cross pollinates heavily across all three plants, performs reliably under Zone 6b coastal conditions, and is available at most regional nurseries without much searching.
+All three are vigorous, disease resistant, and respond well to the annual pruning protocol described above.
+For smaller gardens or foundation plantings where three to four foot plants fit the space better, substitute half-high hybrids instead: 'Polaris' for early, 'Chippewa' for mid, and 'Northland' for an early-to-mid extended season.

 The First Four Years: Building the Framework